sahiliamsso/docs/source/admin-guide/saml.md

 - If you have a mobile application, use OpenID Connect.
 - If you are writing a new application, use OpenID Connect.

-If you are continuing with this SAML documentation it is presumed that your use case aligns with number one above.
+If you are continuing with this SAML documentation it is presumed that your use case aligns with the first bullet point above.
 If not, we recommend that you review the [OpenID Connect](./openid-connect.md) portion of the Gluu Server docs.

 ## Outbound SAML
 Outbound SAML can also be called SP-initiated Single Sign-On (SSO)